Recruitment in IT service companies: on mission or on profile?

 Within the framework of the recruitment on mission, the consultant will have the possibility of choosing precisely the mission which interests him and will be presented to the customer.
 If the interview is successful, he/she will start directly on the mission concerned.
 He will have chosen both the company and the mission.

-Similarly, there is little risk for the IT services companies since this recruitment meets a concrete need and will begin at the same time as the commercial contract.
+Similarly, there is little risk for the IT service companies since this recruitment meets a concrete need and will begin at the same time as the commercial contract.
 This is an option that seems more reassuring for small and medium-sized structures.
 Indeed, this model offers more flexibility.

-On the other hand, since IT services companies works with many partners, it may happen that one of its customers may have rarer needs for specific skills.
+On the other hand, since IT service companies works with many partners, it may happen that one of its customers may have rarer needs for specific skills.
 And in this case, if this punctual need does not meet a new demand, how to replace the consultant on a new mission?
 The risk remains.

 Recruitment on profile

-IT services companies recruit employees to place them with clients.
+IT service companies recruit employees to place them with clients.
 This leads them to constantly anticipate the needs of their markets and to adopt a “just-in-time” recruitment strategy.
-This specificity explains why the recruitment activity of IT services companies is not always linked to a given mission, but rather aims to build up a pool of candidates that they can recruit quickly by synchronizing employment contracts and commercial contracts.
+This specificity explains why the recruitment activity of IT service companies is not always linked to a given mission, but rather aims to build up a pool of candidates that they can recruit quickly by synchronizing employment contracts and commercial contracts.